 Eight universities make up what’s known as the ‘Ivy League,’ one of the most famous and prestigious groups of universities in the world.
 This guide will introduce you to these elite universities.

 What does “Ivy League” mean, anyway?
 Some people think that ‘Ivy’ is actually a corruption of the original ‘IV League’ - so called because it consisted of four schools: Harvard, Yale, Princeton and Dartmouth.
 But the most common explanation of the name is that these are amongst the oldest universities in the US and have old, ivy-covered buildings.

 The Ivy League schools are extremely competitive - so getting accepted and being awarded a degree from one of these universities is seen across the world as a sign of excellence.

 Here are the eight U.S universities that make up the Ivy League, plus their acceptance rates:

 - Princeton University: 5.8%

 - Cornell University: 10.6%

-Although these universities have some of the more expensive tuition fees in the US (ranging somewhere between $50,000 and $60,000 per year), thanks to their large endowments they can offer students very supportive financial aid packages.
-For example, Harvard states that:
+Although these universities have some of the more expensive tuition fees in the US (ranging somewhere between $50,000 and $60,000 per year), thanks to their large endowments (basically, pots of money made up largely of donations from wealthy alumni) they can offer very supportive financial aid packages.

 Who they’re looking for